Director: Kedar Shinde

 Genre: Romance/ Comedy

 Rating: * * * *

 By: Keyur Seta

 Courts have had a long relationship with Indian films.
 But mostly the court proceedings shown in our movie are no way near to reality.
-It is only since recent times that films like No One Killed Jessica (2011) and Jolly LLB (2013) have depicted court scenes as close to reality as possible.
+It is only since recent times that films like No One Killed Jessica (2011), Jolly LLB (2013) and Shahid (2013) have depicted court scenes as close to reality as possible.